Our world lives, works, and plays on the internet.

 Although the exact number of affected accounts was unknown, Canada Post immediately began resetting all their user’s passwords.

-As a result, if a user’s account was hacked on another website, and the user had the same login credentials on Canada Post, then the hackers could access the Canada Post account as well.
+As a result, if a user’s account was hacked on another website and the user had the same login credentials on Canada Post, the hackers could access the Canada Post account as well.

 What should your company do to protect itself from credential stuffing?

-Second, use different passwords for every account and program your employees access.
-If one account is hacked, the hacker will not be able to access more accounts with the same password.
+Second, use different passwords for every account and program your employee’s access.
+If one account is hacked, the hacker will not have access to more accounts with the same password.

 And third, never share passwords with other people.
 If you have a shared account for some reason, always give the password verbally, never through electronic communication.

 Accidental sharing is a similar problem.
-It occurs when information is shared or leaked accidentally, usually as a result of human error, not because of malware or a hacker.
+It occurs when information is shared or leaked accidentally.
+It is usually the result of human error, not because of malware or a hacker.

 Accidental sharing includes personal or business data, and it is shared through emails, unsecured forms, messaging or social media platforms, and a host of other ways.

-EA Games recently had an accidental sharing incident during their FIFA 20 Global Series online competition.
+EA Games had an accidental sharing incident during their FIFA 20 Global Series online competition.

-When players registered for the event, they entered their sign-up information on EA Games’ website.
-However, the registration form contained personal information of players who had already signed up for the competition.
+When players registered for the event, they entered their sign-up information on a form on EA Games’ website.
+However, when new players went online to register, the registration form was pre-filled with personal information of players who had already signed up for the competition.

 Obviously, the players were upset with their information being displayed.
 It was especially upsetting because it didn’t appear EA Games was hacked.
 The issue was an accidental sharing issue inside EA Games, not the result of a cyberattack.

-When EA Games became aware of the issue, they shut down the registration for several days as their IT team fixed the problem.
+When EA Games became aware of the issue, they shut down the registration for several days until their IT team fixed the problem.

 What should your company do to protect itself from accidental sharing?

 First, limit the number of employees who have access to data.
-The more people who have access to information, the more likely human error will cause a problem.
+The more people who have access to information, the higher the chance for human error in sharing the data.

 And second, implement user activity monitoring software.
-This will allow you to track and discover if your data is in danger.
+This allows you to track and discover if your data is in danger.
 It also provides solutions to prevent accidental sharing.

 In a world where the internet connects everything, cybersecurity has never been more critical.

-While having IT services and updated software and hardware are important, it is essential to understand that today’s hackers are also targeting humans through social engineering hacks.
+While having IT services and updated software and hardware is important, it is still critical to understand that today’s hackers target human behavior through social engineering hacks.

 Thankfully there is training, software, and help available for individuals and small businesses!

-If you are a small business, Straight Edge Technology highly recommends you partner with an IT service provider.
+Straight Edge Technology highly recommends you partner with an IT service provider if you are a small business.
 Even if you have your own IT department, it is good to receive coaching and another set of eyes on your company’s security.